 Best places for meeting people on the Rocky Mountaineer: #tip 3: Take a last chance

 Don’t think disembarking is simply a time to get off the train.
 Use this end-of-the-day opportunity to delight your train mates.

 If people seem to be avoiding your eye or scrambling ahead of you (don’t worry, they’re just intimidated by your leadership qualities), follow them off the car: “SAY, DID YOU KNOW THAT THE ROCKY MOUNTAINEER’S FIRST DOME CAR WAS INTRODUCED IN 1995?
 AND THAT THEY HAVE SHATTERPROOF GLASS AND TAKE MORE THAN A YEAR TO BUILD?”

 If that doesn’t work, it’s time to draw out the big guns.
 Everyone loves insider gossip.
 Simply shout after them: “SAY, DID YOU KNOW THAT JEFF, THE GUY AT THE BACK OF THE CAR, GROWS GIANT PUMPKINS?”
 It’s a sure winner every time.

-For more about travel to Canada: visit Things to do in Canada.
+For more about travel to Canada: visit Top Places to Visit in Canada.